AprilJu/YiranAprilJu/_projects/7_project.md

     </div>
 </div>

-Based on JuGibbs quaternions and directional tangent matrices, our team developed a vector polynomial solving system to achieve real-time inverse kinematics solutions for a bionic robot arm with approximately parallel axes.
+Based on Gibbs quaternions and directional tangent matrices, our team developed a vector polynomial solving system to achieve real-time inverse kinematics solutions for a bionic robot arm with approximately parallel axes.